Swastik1993/my-portfolio/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
-I am an enthusiastic, self-motivated and a results-oriented Data/ML engineer with 2+ years of experience in image processing, NLP, data mining and model deployment.
+I am an enthusiastic, self-motivated and a results-oriented Data/ML engineer with 2+ years of experience in machine learning, image processing, NLP, data mining and model deployment.

 Research projects in the fields of image processing and natural language understanding are something that is always exciting to me.
 I am also equally interested to explore and learn more about the healthcare and bioinformatics domain.
 I have experience working in quite a few NLP, NLU, Image Processing, and Computer Vision projects.